utkarshg6/helpful/Git.md

 Fetching commits specifying both remote and branch

-- Downloads all the commits from remote's branch to the local `remote/branch`.
+- Downloads all the commits from the remote branch to the local `remote/branch`.

 ```zsh
 git fetch {remote} {branch}
 ```

-Note: The commits won't be included to local `branch` but to local `remote/branch`.
-To merge it to local `branch`, use `git pull`.
+Note: The commits won't be included to the local `branch` but to the local `remote/branch`.
+To merge it to the local `branch`, use `git pull`.

 ### Fetching commits using the Refspec method